hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Containers.md

     }
 }
 ```
-Just make `Container` conform to ``AutoRegistering`` and provide the `autoRegister` function.
+Just make your container conform to ``AutoRegistering`` and provide the `autoRegister` function.
 This function will be called *once* prior to the very first Factory service resolution on that container.

-Note that this can come in handy when you want to register instances of objects obtained across different modules.
+Note that this can come in handy when you want to register instances of objects obtained across different modules, or change settings in the container manager.

 ## Resetting a Container